zentyal/zentyal/docs/en/user/backup.rst

 file or directory that you need to restore.

 It is possible to restore files directly from the eBox interface.
+In the section :menuselection:`Backup --> Restore Files` you have access to the list of all the backuped paths and to the available dates to be restored.

+If the path is a directory all its contents will be restored, subdirectories included.

+The file will be restored as it was when the date selected, if the file was not present in this date the most recent earlier version will be restored; in case does not exist a earlier version a error message will be shown.

+.. warning
+The files shown are the files present in the last backups.
+Files that are stored in any previous backup except the last one are not displayed, but they could be restored.

+Use this method with
-In the section :menuselection:`Backup --> Restore Files` you have access to the list of all the remote files and directories, and also the available dates to be restored.
-Use this method with small data files, if they are too big it will take too long and you won't be able to use the web interface during the process of the operation.
+small files and directories, if they are too big it will take too long and you won't be able to use the web interface during the process of the operation.
 You must be very careful with the type of file you are restoring.
 It is usually safe to restore data files that are not used by applications at the moment of the